nullscreen/yt/README.md

-Yt - the most reliable Ruby client for the YouTube API
+Yt - a Ruby client for the YouTube API
 ======================================================

 Yt helps you write apps that need to interact with YouTube.

 The **full documentation** is available at [rubydoc.info](http://rubydoc.info/github/Fullscreen/yt/master/frames).

 [![Gem Version](https://badge.fury.io/rb/yt.svg)](http://badge.fury.io/rb/yt)